outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/BindingDependentJobs.md

 ## Overview

-Kubrick job dependencies can be bound to ``JobInput`` values in a number of ways.
-The basic rule for binding a job result to a job input is that the the generic types _must_ match.
+Kubrick Job dependencies can be bound to ``JobInput`` values in a number of ways.
+The basic rule for binding a Job result to a Job input is that the the generic types _must_ match.

 While the result and input value are required to match, there are methods for handling optionals and even a builder API that makes it easy to bind using different types.

-> Note: It's important to not that ``JobInput`` values _must_ be bound in the job's initializer.
-Attempting execution of a job with unbound input will cause an error to be thrown.
+> Note: It's important to not that ``JobInput`` values _must_ be bound in the Job's initializer.
+Attempting execution of a Job with unbound input will cause an error to be thrown.

 ## Binding to a constant